 Publishers need to have a good eye for writing talent and understand what readers want.

 At Hachette, we have publishers who have come from bookselling, communications, sales, and editorial departments.

-As the Fiction Editorial Assistant, I support the Publishers in their day-to-day tasks, review manuscripts and work on second formats, as well as manage administrative procedures and meetings.
+As Junior Editor Fiction, I support the Publishers in their day-to-day tasks, review manuscripts and work on second formats, as well as manage administrative procedures and meetings.
 Organisation and efficiency are my best friends!
 I love that I get to witness the journeys of so many books, from when they are first received and taken to an editorial meeting, through to having a cover designed and finally being printed.

-LEE MOIR, FICTION EDITORIAL ASSISTANT
+LEE MOIR, JUNIOR EDITOR FICTION